ExpressVPN Review Summary

 We have carefully engineered our apps and VPN servers to categorically eliminate sensitive information.
 As a result, ExpressVPN can never be compelled to provide customer data that do not exist.

 This all sounds good, but how do you really know if ExpressVPN is taking these policies seriously?
-After all, we do know of VPNs that claim to have a “zero log policy” and then hand customer data over to the FBI (US authorities) – see PureVPN.
+After all, we do know of VPNs that claim to have a “zero log policy” while logging customer data for US authorities – see PureVPN and IPVanish, for examples.

 In December 2017 news broke that authorities in Turkey seized an ExpressVPN server in an attempt to obtain customer data.
-This was part of an investigation concerning the shooting of a Russian ambassador by a Turkish police officer.
+This was part of a criminal investigation concerning the death of a Russian ambassador.

 The relevant issue here is that the authorities were not able to obtain any customer data – because there were no logs available.